eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [x] Add way to edit cookbook data
 - [x] Create an Add Cookbook Manually page.
 - [ ] Clean up redundant calls for user information.
+- [x] Start working on proper layout and design of jsp pages.
+  - [x] Break up repeating elements into jsp fragments.

 ### Week 14
 - [ ] Final pass on javadoc and comments.
 - [ ] Final pass on cleaning up code and printlns.
 - [ ] Get everything working again in AWS.
-- [ ] Start working on proper layout and design of jsp pages.
+- [ ] Continue converting jsps to new layouts.
-  - [ ] Break up repeating elements into jsp fragments.
+- [ ] Create the landing page for the site.
 - [ ] Implement/finalize suggested changes from Paula and from peer.

 ### Week 15